J.D., University of Michigan Law School University of Michigan Journal of Law Reform, Articles Editor

 B.A., with high honors, Oberlin College

-Prior to assuming her current roles, Jennifer was one of Legal Aid's one of Legal Aid’s Deputy Legal Directors with primary responsibility for overseeing Legal Aid’s Public Benefits and Domestic Violence/Family Law practices.
-From June 2004 through March 2020, Jennifer was a Supervising Attorney in the Public Benefits Unit since June 2004.
-In that role, Jennifer managed the Pubic Benefits Unit and advocated for individual clients before D.C. and federal agencies as well as the D.C.
-Court of Appeals and federal District Court.
-She also led and participated in coalition efforts to remove barriers and ensure access to the TANF, SNAP, Medicaid, Medicare, DC Health Care Alliance, Social Security and SSI programs for all eligible D.C. residents.
+Prior to assuming her current role, Jennifer was a Deputy Legal Directors with primary responsibility for overseeing Legal Aid’s Public Benefits and Domestic Violence/Family Law practices.
+From June 2004 through March 2020, Jennifer was a Supervising Attorney in the Public Benefits Unit.
+In that role, Jennifer managed the Public Benefits Unit and advocated for individual clients and systemic reforms before D.C. and federal agencies, the D.C.
+Council, the D.C.
+Court of Appeals, and federal District Court.
+Through the use of individual and systemic litigation and administrative and legislative advocacy, the Public Benefits Unit worked to remove administrative barriers and ensure access to TANF, SNAP, Medicaid, Medicare, the DC Health Care Alliance, Social Security and SSI for all eligible D.C. residents.

 Jennifer graduated with a B.A. in Government (with high honors) and English, and a minor in History, from Oberlin College in 1991 and a M.P.P. from the Kennedy School of Government at Harvard University in 1993.
 She received her J.D. from the University of Michigan Law School in 1998, where she was a Clarence Darrow Scholar.
 While at Michigan, she was an Articles Editor for the University of Michigan Journal of Law Reform and a student attorney in the University of Michigan Poverty Law Clinic.
-Before law school, Jennifer worked for the U.S. Department of Health and Human Services as a Presidential Management Intern, participating in the development of the Clinton Administration’s welfare reform initiative.
+Before law school, Jennifer worked for the U.S. Department of Health and Human Services as a Presidential Management Intern.

 In February 2015, Jennifer was named a Where Health Meets Justice (WHMJ) Fellow in recognition of her work to develop medical-legal partnerships between Legal Aid and various medical providers in the District of Columbia.
 The WHMJ fellowship program was created by the National Legal Aid and Defender Association and the National Center for Medical-Legal Partnership at the George Washington University School of Public Health and Health Services and funded by the Public Welfare Foundation to create the necessary leadership in the civil legal aid community to build successful medical-legal partnerships.
 In October 2015, Jennifer was awarded the Champion of Change award by the DC Primary Care Association in recognition of her work, focus and commitment to service and support of improving the health care delivery system for all residents in the District.